 Ever heard of Quizlet?
 It is an online quiz platform where teachers and students can instantly create and share quizzes by uploading questions and study material to the website.
 You can create groups and you and your peers can upload material for a test and study together, all your study scores from quizzes and tests will be tracked.

 There are hundreds of OT programs, students, and teachers using Quizlet to study for the NBCOT exam every year.
 You can search by college name, exam name, and more.

 The content is different than what you will find on StudyStack, users can upload images and more and Quizlet will format the uploads into different types of learning modules such as flash cards or quizzes.
 Users can then consume the content in the form of their choice, they can simply view the content, view it as flash cards, view it in a multiple choice test form, etc.

 So in addition to flashcards, you can find practice exams and sheets of OT terminology.
 One nice feature of Quizlet is that you can play audio of the material if you want to listen in the car or while you do something else.

 One tip on Quizlet is to look for users marked as “Teachers” as they typically share the best NBCOT study material.
-Here is one of my favorite OT professors on Quizlet who shares great NBCOT study material.
+Here is one of my favorite OT professors on Quizlet who shares great study material for the NBCOT exam.